1fish2/BBQTimer/README.md

    timer and a count-up stopwatch at the same time.

 Requires few permissions.
 No network access.
 No ads.
 No private data gathering.
+Simple and focused.
+Free.

 Of course it can time more things than BBQ cooking.

+[Note: The app doesn't install in external storage (SD card) because when you use USB to share files with a computer, Android forces external storage apps to exit and deletes their lock/home screen widgets.]

 ## System Requirements